-Alfred E. Denio III, MD, program director
+Alfred E. Denio III, MD, former program director

 Geisinger's Rheumatology Fellowship is a two-year Accreditation Council for Graduate Medical Education (ACGME) approved fellowship program that provides comprehensive training in clinical rheumatology with a focus on research and quality.
 The program has been commended for an excellent research program, osteoporosis curriculum and faculty-trainee relationships.
 The program has been an integral part of the Rheumatology Department at Geisinger Medical Center in Danville, Pa., since 1975.